BUILT-CoLAB/license-key-manager/README.md

 **Authentication required** : YES\
 **Parameters** :
 ```
+PATH:
     licenseid (?URL) - The ID of the License we wish to assign this License to.
 It must be valid.
 ```
 **Response** : `TEMPLATE_HTML`